bg-write/candyfloss-flask/README.md

 - `tests`: Where I test `app.py` and all the feeds in the `feeds` folder using pytest
 - `app.py`: where I combine all my feeds into one cleaned up and organized feed and render it to `hello.html` in the `templates` folder

+---

+## Candyfloss Style Guide

+Candyfloss follows [Google's Python style guide](https://google.github.io/styleguide/pyguide.html) as closely as possibly.
+This involves the following:

+- Using `pylint` for code linting (> pip install pylint)
+- Using `yapf` for auto-formatting (> pip install yapf)

+---

 ## Tech Stack & Tools

 - Python (3.8.6)